regebro/prehistoric-python/presentation.rst

 .. note::

-    In fact, if you are using the keys() method at all, you are probably doing it wrong.
+    But still, if you are using the keys() method at all, you are probably doing it wrong.

 ----